SPECIAL REGULATIONS FOR THE HONOUR SCHOOL OF HUMAN SCIENCES

 - (ii) a letter of approval from his or her tutor and the name(s) of the advisor(s) who will supervise the dissertation.

 - (b) Authorship and origin The dissertation must be the candidates' own work.
 Tutors may, however, discuss with candidates the proposed field of study, the sources available and the method of presentation.
 They may also read and comment on a first draft.
 Every candidate shall sign a certificate to the effect that the thesis is his or her own work and that it has not already been submitted, wholly or substantially, for another Honour School or degree of this University, or for a degree of any other institution.
-This certificate shall be submitted separately in a sealed envelope addressed to the chairman of examiners.
+This certificate shall be submitted separately in a sealed envelope addressed to the chair of examiners.
 No dissertation shall, however, be ineligible because it has been or is being submitted for any prize of this University.

-- (d) Submissions of dissertation Every candidate shall deliver two copies of the dissertation to the Chairman of Examiners, Honour School of Human Sciences, Examination Schools, High Street, Oxford, not later than noon on Friday of the week preceding Trinity Full Term in the year of the examination.
+- (d) Submissions of dissertation Every candidate shall deliver two copies of the dissertation to the Chair of Examiners, Honour School of Human Sciences, Examination Schools, High Street, Oxford, not later than noon on Friday of the week preceding Trinity Full Term in the year of the examination.

 - (e) Resubmission of dissertation Dissertations previously submitted for the Honour School of Human Sciences may be resubmitted.
 No dissertation will be accepted if it has already been submitted, wholly or substantially, for another Honour School or degree of this University, or for a degree of any other institution.